czequeira/bitterify/README.md

 the binds belongs to a app and we need to subscribe the component to the bind.

+## Deployment

+To deploy the app just need to create a `html` whith a `id = "app"` tag and import a bundle of the app.
+The development server included create the html and bundle the app usin browserify.

 ## TODO

 - Add css class to components
 - Add ssr deployment
+- Add cdn deployment
 - Add dinamic responsive breackpoints
 - Add more components:
   - navbar